 Signs designed to provide direction to pedestrian and vehicular traffic.

 A sign that identifies the names and locations of tenants in a multi-tenant building or in a development made up of a group of buildings.

 A sign with two parallel opposing (back-to-back) faces.

 One layer, such as a plaque is embossed on top of the mold, then a second layer, such as letters, are embossed on top of the first layer.

-Some colors can not be painted over other colors, If you spayed yellow letters over a blue background you would get a green background.
+Some colors cannot be painted over other colors.
+If you sprayed yellow letters over a blue background you would get a green background.
 So the face is masked twice.
-The first color is sprayed and then masked again before the second color is spayed.
+The first color is sprayed and then masked again before the second color is sprayed.